zachhco/zachhco.gitbhub.io/about.md

 permalink: /about/
 ---
 # <span style="color:purple">About</span>
-<span style="color:grey"> *Here you can find some information about myself aswell as LINKS to sites and platforms I like*
+<span style="color:grey"> *Here you can find some information about myself*
 </span>

 Im undergraduate student studying economics and data science.
 I'm creating this page so I can get some practice with web design.
 I'd also like to document some of my experinces while on study abroad.

 ## <span style="color:purple">More Information</span>

-I love bikes, cars, tennis, skis, the outdoors, and anythign that goes fast!
+I love bikes, cars, tennis, skis, the outdoors, and anything that goes fast!

 <div class="row">
   <div class="column">